 “Invest in Kids provides funds that allow lower-income students in underperforming schools to improve their chances for academic success by moving to a different school,” said Chesney.
 “Since scholarships began being distributed in 2018, nearly every legislator has heard numerous success stories about how the program changed the life of a child for the better.”

 Since its inception, the program has raised over $227 million in funds that have been used to distribute over 30,000 scholarships.
-But without legislative intervention, the program will sunset on June 30.
+But without legislative intervention, the program will sunset at the end of the year.

 “This program provides a lifeline to families whose kids are struggling in underperforming schools,” continued Chesney.
 “By offering tuition scholarships that allow students to be moved to a better learning environment, families are able to offer an education they otherwise could not afford.
 Invest in Kids has had an enormous positive impact on low-income and working class families across our state and it’s time to make the program permanent.”